Revision Responsibility: Student and Career Services Coordinator

 Platt College is committed to equal access and participation for all persons, including those with disabilities, in employment, academics and other programs sponsored by Platt College.
 The Academic Support and Career Services Coordinator currently serves as the designated Platt College ADA Coordinator, and assists the College community to create and maintain a welcoming, accessible environment for perspective students, students and employees with disabilities.

-Services provided through the Office of the Academic Support and Career Services:
+Services provided through the Office of the Student and Career Services:

 What is considered a disability?